openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

       "isWakeRemote": false,
       "capability": 1
   };
+  try {
     dmInstance.startDeviceDiscovery(subscribeInfo); // The deviceFound callback is invoked to notify the application when a device is discovered.
+  } catch (err) {
+    console.error("startDeviceDiscovery errCode:" + err.code + ",errMessage:" + err.message);
+  }
   ```

 ### startDeviceDiscovery9+</sup>